Ab Initio Theory of Superconductivity

 Superconductivity is an astonishing physical phenomenon that continues to perplex physicists.
 Unconventional high-Tc superconductivity (Tc ≥ 100 K) discovered in copper-oxides thirty years ago still lacks a comprehensive explanation.
 Accurately explaining unconventional superconductivity is therefore one of the outstanding problems of condensed matter theory.

 The group of Peter Oppeneer develops analytic theory and computational approaches to provide a materials’ specific explanation of novel forms of superconductivity.
-In particular, we have developed the multiband, full-bandwidth anisotropic Eliashberg theory for selfconsistent calculations of unconventional and high-temperature superconductivity [1,2].
-We solve the coupled anisotropic Eliashberg equations selfconsistently with input from first-principles calculations for the electron and phonon spectra and can treat both phonon and spin-fluctuations mediated superconductivity on equal footing .
-To achieve this we have developed the Uppsala Superconductivity code (UppSC) capable of predicting ab initio high-temperature superconductivity as well as unconventional forms, such as multiband superconductivity, topological superconductivity, and both frequency even and odd superconductivity (see Fig. 1).
+In particular, we have developed the multichannel, multiband, full-bandwidth anisotropic Eliashberg theory for selfconsistent calculations of unconventional and high-temperature superconductivity [1,2].
+We solve the coupled anisotropic Eliashberg equations selfconsistently with input from first-principles calculations for the electron and phonon spectra and can treat multichannel superconductivity, i.e., mediated by phonons, spin-fluctuations and charge fluctuations that are treated on equal footing .
+To achieve this we have developed the Uppsala Superconductivity Code (UppSC) capable of predicting ab initio high-temperature superconductivity as well as unconventional forms, such as multiband superconductivity, topological superconductivity, multichannel pairing and both frequency even and odd superconductivity (see Fig. 1).

 What the Uppsala Superconductivity (UppSC) code can do:

-This state-of-the-art code uses the ab initio calculated electronic and phononic (or spin-fluctuation) properties of a material and calculates the material's superconducting state in an ab initio manner by solving selfconsistently the coupled Eliashberg equations.
+This state-of-the-art code uses the ab initio calculated electronic and phononic (or spin / charge fluctuation) properties of a material and calculates the material's superconducting state in an ab initio manner by solving selfconsistently the coupled Eliashberg equations (for recent results, see the references below).
 The code is interfaced with DFT and DFPT calculations for electron-phonon systems.
 Some of the features of UppSC are:

 - Treats full momentum and frequency dependence of electronic and bosonic self-energies